nicholaswilde/recipes/docs/vegetarian/cauliflower-green-bean-mac-and-cheese.md

 ### Step 2

-In a large bowl, mix together apple cider vinegar, cumin, garam masala, tumeric, ground ginger, and salt.
+In a large bowl, mix together apple cider vinegar, cumin, garam masala, turmeric, ground ginger, and salt.
 Add 1 Tbsp water, then toss mixture over green beans, and cauliflower florets.
 Mix to coat.
 Place on a baking sheet and roast 20 to 25 minutes.